cwsanchez/stop-the-clock/README.md

 All scoring and users are saved in the React state, no information is saved to a backend in its current form.

+## To run, you will need to install Node.js and node package manager (npm).
+You can install with the following commands in Linux.
+Or use another method if desired.

+`sudo apt update`

+`sudo apt install nodejs npm`

 ## Available Scripts

 In the project directory, you can run: